Florida woman gets in shootout with deputies at McDonald’s, sheriff’s office says - NewsBreak

 Deputies said a woman in her 30s made threats and fired a gun inside the restaurant, but the customers and employees managed to get out unharmed.

 When three deputies arrived at the scene, the woman fired at them from inside the store, according to the sheriff’s office.
-Three deputies returned fire, but no one was hurt in the exchange.A 30% chance of rain doesn’t mean what you think
+Three deputies returned fire, but no one was hurt in the exchange.3 University of Oklahoma meteorology students killed in crash after storm-chasing

 The standoff lasted for over six hours as deputies tried to negotiate a surrender.
 At around 4:45 a.m.
 Sunday, the woman left the restaurant and was taken into custody.